hrm3vi/bdd_course_rails_5/README.md

-- Create comments
+- A signed-in user gets to comment
-- Create comments feature
+- A non-signed-in user is re-directed to sign-in page